-We have audited the financial statements of the Tern Bay Community Development District as of and for the year ended September 30, 2018, and have issued our report thereon dated January 28, 2019.
-Our report was modified to address issues associated with the financial statements not including the activity of a legally separate component unit (a Special Purpose Entity).
+We have audited the financial statements of the Tern Bay Community Development District as of and for the year ended September 30, 2019, and have issued our report thereon dated November 20, 2019.

 Auditor's Responsibility

 We conducted our audit in accordance with auditing standards generally accepted in the United States; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States and Chapter 10.550, Rules of the Florida Auditor General.